Port Kennedy, Western Australia: Education

 Port Kennedy Primary School opened in 1996 and is part of the Department of Education and Training's Peel District.
-Initially, with an enrollment of 300 students, the school has grown to about 670 (2009) with a staff of approximately 55.
+Initially, with an enrolment of 300 students, the school has grown to about 670 (2009) with a staff of approximately 55.
 Endeavour Schools is another primary school located in Port Kennedy which has an education support centre.
 There is also one private school linked to Roman Catholic which is St Bernadettes Catholic Primary School.